VESTALLICA/vL-pedspawner/README.md

 some features:

-has templates for creating patrol routes and custom relationships for peds. can define multiple spawn points and models to a single ped for randomness. can place a qbtarget for events on the peds.
+has templates for creating patrol routes and custom relationships for peds.

+can define multiple spawn points and models to a single ped for randomness.

-(resource is standalone, just disable qbtargets) give a primary and secondary weapon with attachments and edit their combat behavior and general pathing.
+give a primary and secondary weapon with attachments and edit their combat behavior and general pathing.